Is the Pacific Coast Highway the most iconic-y NSW road trip? We think so! Read on for 10 idyllic days with a Sydney to Byron Bay road trip itinerary.

 Driving the Central Coast with a campervan rental from Sydney to Byron Bay is as iconic a road trip as Route 66 in the US or the Garden Route in South Africa.
 Yeah, we said it.

 For a coastal route, the terrain is more diverse than you can imagine and it’s best experienced behind the wheel of a JUCY campervan where you pull over in awe at any time.
 Stunning beaches, jaw-dropping vistas, expansive lakes, and ancient rainforests await on our 10-day campervan Sydney to Byron Bay itinerary.
-Enjoy endless highlights with your JUCY Sydney to Byron Bay campervan rental.
+Enjoy endless highlights with your JUCY Sydney to Byron Bay drive.

 DAY 1: SYDNEY TO LAKE MACQUARIE